rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

    - Analyze the JD's priorities and reorder sections accordingly.
 Default ATS-optimized sequence:
      1. Header/Contact (with live hyperlinks)
      2. Professional Summary (keyword-dense, mirrors JD language and priority order)
-     3. Certifications (if 2+ genuine, high-relevance certs; otherwise move lower)
+     3. Certifications (if 2+ genuine, high-relevance certs; otherwise move lower or remove entirely)
      4. Skills (reinforces JD keywords for ATS parsing)
      5. Most relevant Projects (proof of skills/certs claimed)
      6. Experience (drafted with bullets echoing JD language/tone)
      7. Leadership
      8. Education
    - **Certification Caveat:** Re-evaluate before finalizing.
-If fewer than 2 genuine certs or weakly relevant to JD, move Certifications lower in the order.
+If fewer than 2 genuine certs or weakly relevant to JD, move Certifications lower in the order or skip entirely.
 If 3+ strong certs directly matching JD, prioritize high placement for ATS weight.

 3. **Rewrite Every Bullet for JD Alignment**
    - Lead with quantified business impact where available; use qualitative language only when metrics don't apply